christroutner/plugin-template-connextcms/README.md

 # connextcms-plugin-template
-This is a template for developing your own plugins for ConnextCMS.
+This is a template for developing your own plugins for [ConnextCMS](https://github.com/skagitpublishing/ConnextCMS).

 This repository is actively being developed.
 It is not ready for general use yet.

-# Plugin Considerations
+# Plugin & New Site Considerations
 The main things that a plugin or new site will need to modify on a ConnextCMS install is:
 * Keystone Misc Files
   * /keystone.js - Probably want to add or modify parts of this file, or at least replace the original.